Skip to main content

 " Tell me about Dwarka Arya."

-Happy at his wife's question Abhimanyu walked up to her. " Oh you will love it there Uttara, nobody is the king yet there is immense respect for everyone, there are rules and laws, the city is magnificent, and so much peace in the palace.
+Happy at his wife's question, Abhimanyu walked up to her. " Oh, you will love it there, Uttara.
+Nobody is the king, yet there is immense respect for everyone; there are rules and laws, the city is magnificent, and so much peace in the palace.
 Raani Rukmini maata is very caring and .... " He was rushing with so much information that she laughed.
-It was not the right behaviour from a wife to laugh at her husband, no wife dared to.
+It was not the right behaviour for a wife to laugh at her husband; no wife dared to.
 But these teenagers were too young for that kind of formality with each other alone.
 Abhimanyu was not pleased.

 A happy couple shared a smile.
 As they travelled through the forests, he said, " The Princess of Matsya seems to be very quiet now."